AdobeDocs/journey-optimizer.nl-NL/help/using/landing-pages/lp-use-cases.md

 hidefromtoc: true
 hide: true
 exl-id: 8c00d783-54a3-45d9-bd8f-4dc58804d922
-source-git-commit: 847873b39476e3bd932f420a70c9dcac46de84f5
+source-git-commit: bbc2adabac63ffb813ea2630f29aec552fc3f4df
 workflow-type: tm+mt
 source-wordcount: '843'
 ht-degree: 1%

 ---

-# Gebruiksgevallen van landingspagina
+# Gebruiksgevallen van landingspagina {#lp-use-cases}

-Hieronder ziet u enkele voorbeelden van het gebruik van [!DNL Journey Optimizer] het landen van pagina&#39;s om uw klanten te hebben binnen of uit van het ontvangen van wat of elk van uw mededelingen kiezen.
+Below are some examples of how you can use [!DNL Journey Optimizer] landing pages to have your customers opt in/out from receiving some or all of your communications.

 <!--The main use cases are:
 * Subscription to a service